 The trail is outstanding.
 You can see the lake from many perspectives, you ride along wooden paths over wetlands in deep forests.

 You can find the trails map here and their description here (Polish only).
-You can either pitch a tent on Jastrzęby campground like we did or you can find accommodation anywhere around the lake.
+Either pitch a tent on Jastrzęby campground like we did or find accommodation anywhere around the lake.
 It’s going to be picturesque no matter what you choose 🙂

 2. The Museum of Augustów canal